 How should you phrase your navigation options?

-How you phrase your navigation options depends on the type of business or organization you are.
-You can opt for straight-forward, or experiment with more creative labels.
-What’s most important to keep in mind when choosing the words to use in your main navigation links is to think first about the terms your customers would use to describe those pages.
+When choosing the words to use in your main navigation links, what's most important to remember is to think first about the terms your customers would use to describe those pages.
 Then, think of search engine optimization.

 Arguably the most clear-cut option for websites is object-based navigation.
 Object-based navigation places content under concrete (typically noun-only) categories.
 HubSpot.com is an example of object-based navigation, as is Emerson College's site below.
 This type of organization treats the navigation as a table of contents and groups pages into the topics or categories that best fit.